-6.2.1 Open Bay
+6.2.1.
+Open Bay

-Sediment THg and MeHg concentrations in the open Bay (sub-tidal and mudflats) portions of the North/Central Bay are low to moderate, while sediment THg and MeHg concentrations in the South Bay are moderate (Figure 7).
-In addition to slightly higher THg concentrations in the South Bay, this regional difference in MeHg concentration may be driven by higher levels of phytoplankton production and deposition in South Bay (Cole and Cloern, 1984; Cloern, 1996; Cloern and Dufford, 2005), which would tend to increase benthic microbial activity (i.e., k{meth}).
-While k{meth} data for the open Bay are limited for both regions, the 25-75% interquartile range for k{meth} is indeed generally lower in North/Central Bay (Figure 6).
+Sediment THg and MeHg concentrations in the open Bay (subtidal and mudflats) portions of the North/Central Bay are low to moderate, while sediment THg and MeHg concentrations in the South Bay are moderate (Fig. 6).
+In addition to slightly higher THg concentrations in the South Bay, this regional difference in MeHg concentration may be driven by higher levels of phytoplankton production and deposition in South Bay (Cole and Cloern, 1984; Cloern, 1996; Cloern and Dufford, 2005), which would tend to increase benthic microbial activity (i.e., $k{\rm meth}$).
+While $k{\rm meth}$ data for the open Bay are limited for both regions, the 25-75% interquartile range for k{meth} is indeed generally lower in North/ Central Bay (Fig. 5).
 This hypothesis is consistent with recent observations of increased dissolved MeHg concentration occurring in overlying water during phytoplankton bloom senescence (Luengen and Flegal, 2009).
 However, higher rates of phytoplankton production and subsequent deposition in the South Bay would also tend to make the surface sediment in this region more reducing than in the North/Central Bay.
-Such a regional difference in redox potential may affect Hg(II) availability for methylation and explain the generally lower sediment Hg(II)R concentrations in the South Bay (Figure 6), as more oxidized sediment tends to have higher Hg(II)R concentrations (or %Hg(II)R) (Marvin-DiPasquale and Cox, 2007; Marvin-DiPasquale and others, 2007; Yee and others, 2008; Marvin-DiPasquale and others, 2009a; Marvin-DiPasquale and others, 2009b; Grenier and others, 2010; Windham-Myers and others, 2010a).
-This trend in Hg(II)R with sediment redox is thought to reflect the strong chemical binding of Hg(II) to solid-phase reduced-sulfur compounds (e.g. FeS and Fe2S) which are more abundant in reduced sediment.
+Such a regional difference in redox potential may affect Hg(II) availability for methylation and explain the generally lower sediment Hg(II)R concentrations in the South Bay (Fig. 5), as more oxidized sediment tends to have higher Hg(II)R concentrations (or %Hg(II)R) (Marvin-DiPasquale and Cox, 2007; Marvin-DiPasquale et al., 2007; Yee et al., 2008; Marvin-DiPasquale et al., 2009a,b; Grenier et al., 2010; Windham-Myers et al., 2010a).
+This trend in Hg(II)R with sediment redox is thought to reflect the strong chemical binding of Hg(II) to solid-phase reduced-sulfur compounds (e.g., FeS and Fe2S) which are more abundant in reduced sediment.

-6.2.2 Tidal Marshes
+6.2.2.
+Tidal marshes

 Tidal marsh regions were sub-categorized into slough channels and marsh plains (largely vegetated), due to distinct differences in hydrology, frequency of inundation, and emergent vegetation.
-It was recently estimated that Alviso Slough and it's fringing vegetated marsh contain approximately 1,650 kg of THg in the top 2 meters of sediment (Marvin-DiPasquale and Cox, 2007).
+It was recently estimated that Alviso Slough and it is fringing vegetated marsh contain approximately 1650 kg of THg in the top 2 m of sediment (Marvin-DiPasquale and Cox, 2007).
 The vast majority of this THg inventory is associated with New Almaden, which drains into Alviso Slough.

-Sediment THg and MeHg concentrations were quite similar among three of the four tidal marsh region/habitat types: North/Central Bay marsh sloughs, South Bay marsh plains, and South Bay marsh sloughs had high THg concentrations and moderate to high MeHg concentrations (Figure 7).
+Sediment THg and MeHg concentrations were quite similar among three of the four tidal marsh region/habitat types: North/ Central Bay marsh sloughs, South Bay marsh plains, and South Bay marsh sloughs had high THg concentrations and moderate to high MeHg concentrations (Fig. 6).
 In contrast, the North/Central Bay marsh plain had low to moderate THg concentrations and a wide range (low to high) in MeHg concentrations.
 Hg inputs from New Almaden undoubtedly play a dominant role in the South Bay marsh plains and sloughs.
-While the North/Central Bay sloughs had high MeHg concentrations compared to the corresponding marsh plains for that region, the k{meth} and Hg(II)R data (Figure 6) would suggest that the marsh plains are an area of moderate to high MPP rates, while the sloughs are an area of comparatively low MPP rates.
-This lack of correspondence of MPP rates and MeHg concentrations suggests that MeHg degradation processes (generally not measured) may be very rapid in North/Central Bay tidal marsh surface sediment (Marvin-DiPasquale and others, 2003), thus mitigating MeHg production in this habitat to some degree.
+While the North/Central Bay sloughs had high MeHg concentrations compared to the corresponding marsh plains for that region, the $k{\rm meth}$ and ${\rm Hg(II)R}$ data (Fig. 5) would suggest that the marsh plains are an area of moderate to high MPP rates, while the sloughs are an area of comparatively low MPP rates.
+This lack of correspondence of MPP rates and MeHg concentrations suggests that MeHg degradation processes (generally not measured) may be very rapid in North/Central Bay tidal marsh surface sediment (Marvin-DiPasquale et al., 2003), thus mitigating MeHg production in this habitat to some degree.

-6.2.3 Managed Ponds
+6.2.3.
+Managed ponds